-Leo Noé is Non-Executive Chairman of BMO Real Estate Partners.
-He joined the Board on completion of the F&C/REIT merger in September 2008, having previously been founder and Chairman of REIT Asset Management where he was responsible for overall strategy and client liaison.
+Leo Noé is Executive Chairman and Founder of the Noé Group, having latterly been Non-Executive Chairman of BMO Real Estate Partners.
+He joined the Board of BMO REP on completion of the F&C/REIT merger in September 2008, having previously been founder and Chairman of REIT Asset Management where he was responsible for overall strategy and client liaison.
 In March 2017, Noé and Ivor Smith sold their aggregate 30% interest in BMO REP to F&C Asset Management plc (part of BMO Global Asset Management and an existing 70% Partner).

 In August 2017, the UK Value Add assets that include contracts for the management of Noé family trust assets returned to Leo Noé and his family.

 With over three decades of experience in the property industry Leo’s involvements are extensive.
 He established Lee Baron Commercial Limited, a firm of property consultants with a wide range of clients, where he still holds the position of non-executive director, and was chief executive of Bourne End Properties PLC between 1989 and 1997, a listed property investment company where his family trusts were the main shareholders.